egarcia-p/couple-cents/README.md

 3. then apply migrations by runnint `npx drizzle-kit migrate`
 4. confirm changes in the database

+For manual migrations:

+1. Create an empty sql migration using `npx drizzle-kit generate --custom --name=<name of migration>`

 ### Testing

 ### Deploy on Vercel